 • Vascular inflammation can cause the buildup of plaque, which can lead to ischemic stroke.
 Cerebral vasculitis, an inflammation of the brain's blood vessel system, may cause headache, stroke, and/or progressive cognitive decline.
 Severe headache attributed to a chronic inflammatory disease of blood vessels on the outside of the head, called giant cell arteritis (previously known as temporal arteritis), usually affects people older than age 60.
 It also causes muscle pain and tenderness in the temple area.
 Individuals also may experience temporary, followed by permanent, loss of vision on one or both eyes, pain with chewing, a tender scalp, muscle aches, depression, and fatigue.
 Corticosteroids are typically used to treat vascular inflammation and can prevent blindness.

-Exposure to a substance or its withdrawal.
+.
 Headaches may result from toxic states such as drinking alcohol, following carbon monoxide poisoning, or from exposure to toxic chemicals and metals, cleaning products or solvents, and pesticides.
 In the most severe cases, rising toxin levels can cause a pulsing, throbbing headache that, if left untreated, can lead to systemic poisoning, organ failure, and permanent neurological damage.
 These headaches are usually treated by identifying and removing the cause of the toxic buildup.
 The withdrawal from certain medicines or caffeine after frequent or excessive use can also cause headaches.

-Head injury.
+.
 Headaches are often a symptom of a concussion or other head injury.
 The headache may develop either immediately or months after a blow to the head, with pain felt at the injury site or throughout the head.
 Emotional disturbances may worsen headache pain.
 In most cases, the cause of post-traumatic headache is unknown.
 Sometimes the cause is ruptured blood vessels, which result in an accumulation of blood called a hematoma.
 This mass of blood can displace brain tissue and cause headaches as well as weakness, confusion, memory loss, and seizures.
 Hematomas can be drained surgically to produce rapid relief of symptoms.
 Bleeding between the dura (the outermost layer of the protective covering of the brain) and the skull, called epidural hematoma, usually occurs minutes to hours after a skull fracture and is especially dangerous.
 Bleeding between the brain and the dura, called subdural hematoma, is frequently associated with a dull, persistent ache on one side of the head.
 Nausea, vomiting, and mild disturbance of brain function also occur.
 Subdural hematoma may occur after head trauma but also occurs spontaneously in elderly persons or in individuals taking anticoagulant medications.

-Increased intracranial pressure.
+.
 A growing tumor, infection, or hydrocephalus (an extensive buildup of cerebrospinal fluid in the brain) can raise pressure in the brain and compress nerves and blood vessels, causing headaches.
 Hydrocephalus is most often treated with the surgical placement of a shunt system that diverts the fluid to a site elsewhere in the body, where it can be absorbed as part of the circulatory process.
 Headache attributed to idiopathic intracranial hypertension, previously known as pseudotumor cerebri (meaning "false brain tumor"), is associated with severe headache.
 It can be caused by clotting in the major cerebral veins or certain medications (some antibiotics, withdrawal of corticosteroids, human growth hormone replacement, and vitamin A and related compounds).
 It is most commonly seen in young, overweight females.
 Diagnosis usually requires a spinal fluid examination to document the high pressure and the rapid resolution of headache after the spinal fluid is removed.
 Although called benign, the condition may lead to visual loss if left untreated.
 Weight loss, ending the use of the drug suspected of causing the problem, and diuretic treatment can help relieve the pressure.

-Inflammation from meningitis, encephalitis, and other infections.
+.
 Inflammation from infections can harm or destroy nerve cells and cause dull to severe headache pain, brain damage, or stroke, among other conditions.
 Inflammation of the brain and spinal cord (meningitis and encephalitis) requires urgent medical attention.
 Diagnosis and identification of the infection usually requires examination and culture of a sample of the cerebrospinal fluid.
 Treatment options include antibiotics, antiviral or antifungal drugs, corticosteroids, pain medications and sedatives, and anticonvulsants.
 Headaches may also occur with a fever or a flu-like infection.
 A headache may accompany a bacterial infection of the upper respiratory tract that spreads to and inflames the lining of the sinus cavities.
 When one or more of the cavities fills with fluid from the inflammation, the result is constant but dull facial pain and tenderness that worsens with straining or head movements.
 Treatment includes antibiotics, analgesics, and decongestants.
 Sinus infections do not generally cause chronic headaches.

-Seizures.
+.
 Migraine-like headache pain may occur during or after a seizure.
 Moderate to severe headache pain may last for several hours and worsen with sudden movements of the head or when sneezing, coughing, or bending.
 Other symptoms may include nausea, vomiting, fatigue, increased sensitivity to light or sound, and vision problems.

-Spinal fluid leak.
+.
 About one-fourth of people who undergo a lumbar puncture (which involves a small sampling of the spinal fluid being removed for testing) develop a headache due to a leak of cerebrospinal fluid following the procedure.
 Since the headache occurs only when the individual stands up, the "cure" is to lie down until the headache runs its course-anywhere from a few hours to several days.
 Severe post-dural headaches may be treated by injecting a small amount of the individual's own blood into the low back to stop the leak (called an epidural blood patch).
 Occasionally spinal fluid leaks spontaneously, causing this "low pressure headache."

-Structural abnormalities of the head, neck and spine.
+.
 Headache pain and loss of function may be triggered by structural abnormalities in the head or spine, restricted blood flow through the neck, irritation to nerves anywhere along the path from the spinal cord to the brain, or stressful or awkward positions of the head and neck.
 Surgery is the only treatment available to correct the condition or halt the progression of damage to the central nervous system.
 Medications may ease the pain.
 Cerivcogenic headaches are caused by structural irregularities in either the head or neck.
 In a chiari malformation, the back of the skull is too small for the brain.
 This forces a part of the brain to block the normal flow of spinal fluid and press on the brain stem.
 Chiari malformations are present at birth but may not cause symptoms until later in life.
 Common symptoms include dizziness, muscle weakness, vision problems, and headache that worsen with coughing or straining.
 Syringomyelia, a fluid-filled cyst within the spinal cord, can cause pain, numbness, weakness, and headaches.

-Trigeminal neuralgia.
+.
 The trigeminal nerve conducts sensations to the brain from the upper, middle, and lower portions of the face, as well as inside the mouth.
 The presumed cause of trigeminal neuralgia is a blood vessel pressing on the nerve as it exits the brain stem, but other causes have been described.
 Symptoms include headache and intense shock-like or stabbing pain that comes on suddenly and is typically felt on one side of the jaw or cheek.
 Muscle spasms may occur on the affected side of the face.
 The pain may occur spontaneously or be triggered by touching the cheek, as happens when shaving, washing, or applying makeup.
 The pain also may occur when eating, drinking, talking, smoking, or brushing teeth, or when the face is exposed to wind.
 Treatment options include anticonvulsants, antidepressants, and surgery to block pain signaling to the brain.